dominicbosch/webapi-eca/README.md

-        "io-level": "info",         # the log-level for the std I/O stream "file-level": "info",       # the log-level for the log file "file-path": "server.log"   # log file path, relative to cwd ( add "nolog": "true" if no log shall be generated at all.
-Mainly used for unit tests ) }
+        "io-level": "info",         # the log-level for the std I/O stream "file-level": "info",       # the log-level for the log file "file-path": "server.log"   # log file path, relative to cwd "nolog": "false"            # false if no log shall be generated at all.
+Mainly used for unit tests }
     }